hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	Right hands across and back with the left,

-	balancéz and turn your partners,
+	balancez and turn your partners,

 	advance and retire,